Accessibility

 Usage

-You can generate a Lighthouse report for the currently loaded page at any point during a test:
+A Lighthouse report can be generated for the currently loaded page at any point during a test:

 LighthouseUtils.createLightHouseReport("<reportName>");